June 20, 2011

 If books show us the world, teen fiction can be like a hall of fun-house mirrors, constantly reflecting back hideously distorted portrayals of what life is.
 There are of course exceptions, but a careless young reader--or one who seeks out depravity--will find himself surrounded by images not of joy or beauty but of damage, brutality and losses of the most horrendous kinds.

-young reader?
+The careless young reader?
 I can't help thinking of the old joke about how losing one parents is a tragedy, and losing two is just careless.
-A decade ago, in one of the better treatments of the same subject, Moira Redmond called the genre "Dreadlit
+A decade ago, in one of the better treatments of the same subject, Moira Redmond called the genre "Dreadlit," which consists of

 utterly unmemorable, dreary, pointed tales in which girls and boys learn their lessons-actual and moral-in the most punishing way possible.
 What these books resemble most are Victorian tracts: moral tales where every action had to be met with an equal and opposite reaction.